Football club (East Germany): Focus clubs

-The first focus clubs were FC Vorwärts Berlin, FC Carl Zeiss Jena, FC Karl-Marx-Staft and FC Hansa Rostock.
+The first focus clubs were FC Vorwärts Berlin, FC Carl Zeiss Jena, FC Karl-Marx-Staft and F.C.
+Hansa Rostock.
 However, FC-Karl-Marx-Stadt quickly fell out from the group.
 SG Dynamo Dresden and 1.
 FC Magdeburg were added a short time later.
 F.C.
 Hansa Rostock was then replaced by 1.
 FC Lokomotive Leipzig at the end of 1973.
 The 1976 DFV Football Resolution then named six designated focus clubs.
-The selection now included BFC Dynamo, SG Dynamo Dresden, FC Vorwärts Frankfurt, FC Carl Zeis Jena, 1.
+The selection now included BFC Dynamo, SG Dynamo Dresden, FC Vorwärts Frankfurt, FC Carl Zeiss Jena, 1.
 FC Magdeburg and 1.
 FC Lokomotive Leipzig.
 This selection of focus clubs would remain until the end of East Germany.
 These clubs would come to dominate East German football until 1989.

 The efforts of the DTSB and DFV to concentrate resources on a few clubs reached their peak in the mid-1970s.
 F.C.
 Hansa Rostock, FC Rot-Weiß Erfurt and 1.
 FC Union Berlin were disadvantaged in some aspects compared to the focus clubs.
 Football clubs were given performance assignments from the DTSB that had to be fulfilled in specific periods.
 As an example, 1.
 FC Union Berlin was given the objective of producing a number of youth players who could be delegated to the focus club BFC Dynamo.
 However, the preference of focus clubs was gradually reduced by the DFV from 1983 and onwards.

 Hierarchy

 Football in East Germany was a contested sphere.
 Many political leaders took a keen interest in football and used their connections and resources to promote their favorite team and boost the prestige of their regional district or organization.
 Teams were relocated and renamed, and players were delegated from one team to another, in accordance with political criteria or due to machinations of powerful political leaders or interest groups at regional district or central level.
 The German sports historian Hanns Leske has described a hierarchy among football clubs and sports communities in East German football.
-Depending in their rank in the hierarchy, football clubs and sports communities had more or less access to young talents as well as political and economic resources.
+The access of football clubs and sports communities to young talents, as well as political and economic resources, depended on their rank in the hierarchy.